pleblanc72/msedubi/HigherED BI Solution/Azure/README.md

 * Analysis Services Tabular model using HigherED_DW as data source.
 * Deploy and process using SSMS.
 * Some connectivity restrictions...

+05 - SSRS Reporting
+* Reporting Services Reports using HigherED_DW as data source.
+* Enrollment Report with drillthrough to Enrollment Detail Report.